pulumi/docs/content/docs/tutorials/azure/azure-js-webserver.md

 ---
-title: "Pulumi web server (Azure)"
+title: "Web Server Using Azure Virtual Machine"
 no_edit_this_page: true
 ---